 - Top grilled naan* with paneer/spinach mixture.
 Toss diced tomatoes on top and serve.

-- *I grilled the naan on my stovetop grill pan.
+*I grilled the naan on my cast iron grill pan.
 If you have a gas stove, you could just carefully heat it up directly over the flame, or crisp them up in the oven.
-I also brushed a little more olive oil on the naan before adding the toppings.